teimuraz/kenkou-socket-server/README.md

 `EventSourceHandler` receives events by batches, orders events in batch by sequence number and forwards those ordered events to `UsersClientManager` actor.

-Once received, `UsersClientManager` sends events user clients according to event payload (or ignores them in necessary).
+Once received, `UsersClientManager` sends events user clients according to event payload (or ignores them if necessary).